kevin-bernardi/CudaGrid3D/README.md

 The 2D Grid is simply a projection of the 3D Grid and the user cannot insert the points directly in the 2D Grid.

 # Guide

+This guide explains the general workflow needed for pointcloud insertion, free space computation, occupancy grid update and 3D mesh generation.
+The guide does not explain the complete list of arguments for each function.
+Each function is documented in greater detail in the [functions reference page](https://github.com/kevin-bernardi/CudaGrid3D/blob/main/reference.md).

+A complete example can be found [here](https://github.com/kevin-bernardi/CudaGrid3D/blob/main/example.cpp).

 ## Conventions